pryv/dev-site/src/documents/reference-sections/data-structure.html.md

 ## <a id="data-structure-event"></a>Event

-events can be period events, which are associated with a period of time, or mark events, which are just associated with a single point in time:
+Events can be period events, which are associated with a period of time, or mark events, which are just associated with a single point in time:

 - Period events are used to track everything with a duration, like time spent drafting a project proposal, meeting with the customer or staying at a particular location.
 - Mark events are used to track everything else, like a note, a log message, a GPS location, a temperature measurement, or a stock market asset value.